X

 Over his academic career, his research has attracted over $23M in external funding and has completed research projects for the likes of FedEx, the Joint Interoperability Test Command of the Department of Defense, Defense Information Systems Agency, the Department of Homeland Security, National Computer Board Singapore, Nomura Japan, IBM, Johnson & Johnson, Microsoft, Anderson Consulting, Ericsson Telecommunications, Port of Singapore Corporation, Medtronics, Memphis Light Gas & Water, Den Norsk Bank, Alcatel Bell Shanghai, McDonnell-Dettwiler Canada, Asia Pacific Institute for Information Technology, Canadian Federation of Innovation and the ASEAN-European Union Management Center.

-He is the immediate Past President of the Tennessee Conference of Graduate Schools and in 2018 was appointed by Governor Bill Haslam to the State Energy Policy Council of Tennessee.
+He is a Past President of the Tennessee Conference of Graduate Schools and in 2018 was appointed by Governor Bill Haslam to the State Energy Policy Council of Tennessee.
 He has served on the Advancement Committee of the Council of Graduate Schools and is currently active with the bi-partisan Council for Competitiveness.
 The latter involves serving on the National Commission on Innovation & Competitiveness’s working group on Exploring the Future of Sustainable Production, Consumption & Work and also being a member of two task forces of the University Leadership Forum – one focusing on Extreme Innovation and the other on University-Industry-Government Partnerships.
+In 2022, he was elected by his national peers to the Executive Committee of the Council of Research of the Association for Public and Land-Grant Universities.

-In his current role, he has led efforts that have seen the university’s total research awards growing by more than 25% with a 147% increase in funding from the National Science Foundation and an 85% increase in the number of university faculty receiving awards totaling at least $500K.
+In his current role, he has led efforts that have seen the university’s annual total research awards growing by more than 250% with a 147% increase in funding from the National Science Foundation and an 85% increase in the number of university faculty receiving awards totaling at least $500K.
 He has led a transformation of the universities’ research culture through the setting up of a University of Memphis Research Council, strengthening faculty incentives for research, the creation of a strong post-doc research culture on campus, growing doctoral enrolments (especially in the STEM areas), and boosting research partnerships with industry partners and the Department of Defense.
 He also successfully led the university’s launch of its inaugural research park for technology companies on campus.
-Research expenditures at the university have increased by a third to about $70M and it's patent portfolio has more than doubled during this time.
+Research expenditures at the university have more than doubled to about $100M and it's patent portfolio has more than doubled during this time.

 jasbir dhaliwal